Artemijo5/DuckDB-Futhark-Project/README.md

 - Group-by Aggregation
 - Skyline Queries
 - DBSCAN (currently only for datasets that fit fully in the GPU)

-Algorithms to be implemented:
-- Extensions of Joins to String data
-- (possibly) Sketch Algorithms

 -----------------------------------------
 Main tools used: